robotmedia/RMStore/README.md

 If you are using RMStore in your non-ARC project, you will need to set a `-fobjc-arc` compiler flag on all of the RMStore source files.

+###For iOS 5.x

+There is a known vulnerability in iOS 5.1 or lower related to app-side receipt verification.
+RMStore does not address this vulnerability.
+If you are using `RMStoreLocalReceiptVerificator` in iOS 5.x, please read this [technical note](https://developer.apple.com/library/ios/releasenotes/StoreKit/IAP_ReceiptValidation/index.html#//apple_ref/doc/uid/TP40012484
+).

 ##Roadmap

 RMStore is in early stage and currently supports consumables and non-consumables only.
 Future enhancements will include: